 Infection occurs through water, food, and unwashed hands.
 In general, simple contact with an infected person will be enough to get hepatitis A.

 Symptoms of jaundice depend on its form and the underlying disease, so they are different.
-So, with hemolytic – the manifestations are insignificant, the most obvious is the yellowing of the skin and sclera, the liver may slightly increase, and anemia is detected.
+So, with hemolytic, the manifestations are insignificant; the most obvious is the yellowing of the skin and sclera, the liver may be slightly enlarged, and anemia is detected.

 In the hepatic form against the background of hepatitis, aching pains occur in the liver, and in the joints, weakness is felt, appetite decreases, and the temperature rises.
 In addition to yellowness, there are other signs: the urine becomes dark in color, and the feces, on the contrary, are too light.
 Intradermal hemorrhages and hematomas are formed.